strimzi/proposals/051-unidirectional-topic-operator.md

 While the behaviour described above will be the _default_ it will be possible to opt out of this using the UTO's new `STRIMZI_ADD_FINALIZER` config parameter.

-* `STRIMZI_USE_FINALIZER=true`: The presence the `strimzi.io/topic-operator` finalizer will be checked (and added, if missing) on every reconciliation where the `metadata.deletionTimestamp` isn't set, including unmanaged topics.
+* `STRIMZI_USE_FINALIZER=true`: The presence of the `strimzi.io/topic-operator` finalizer will be checked (and added, if missing) on every reconciliation where the `metadata.deletionTimestamp` isn't set, including unmanaged topics.
 The operator will not add or remove the finalizer on `KafkaTopics` which do not match its label selector.
 * `STRIMZI_USE_FINALIZER=false`: The operator will remove the `strimzi.io/topic-operator` finalizer if present.

 ---

-#### Example 3: `KafkaTopic` deletion propagates to Kafka
+#### Example 2: `KafkaTopic` deletion propagates to Kafka

 > 1. The topic is currently Kube-managed
 >